juggernautjha/lambdatorrent/README.md

 - Why is it called λTorrent?
 If you are asking this you are clearly not an FP appreciator.
 - What is a monad?
 A monad is a monoid in the category of endofunctors.
 - Why do you hate GHCI?
 The circumstances we met in were not conducive to a healthy relationship.
 For the lack of a better term, GHCI is a memory hog and I managed to fry one of my two precious sticks of RAM some time back.
+- If you eat enough Saridons, you save money on Redbulls.